Glebius01/Glebius01.github.io/README.md

 ## About me

-I'm a SOC Analyst L1 and just security enthusiast.
-Here I collect and post my different project and completed hands-on labs.
+I'm a SOC Analyst L1 and just a security enthusiast.
+Here I collect and post my different projects and completed hands-on labs.

 ## Completed Challenges